SohoomlalBanerjee/Comfy-Bricks/README.md

 - **Property Listings:** Explore a wide range of real estate listings with detailed information.
 - **User Authentication:** Securely create an account, log in, and manage your property listings or favorite properties.
 - **Advanced Search:** Find your ideal property with advanced search filters based on location, price, and amenities.
-- **Interactive Maps:** Visualize property locations on interactive maps for a better understanding of the surroundings.
 - **Responsive Design:** Enjoy a seamless and user-friendly experience across various devices.

 ## Technologies Used